 When most people think of Texas Hold’em poker and atmospheric heads-up poker, they think of the glitz and the glamor of Las Vegas or the class and sophistication of Monte Carlo.
+Texas has a business-friendly climate, which has seen major companies relocate to the state.
+Immigrants can easily start an LLC in Texas and other types of businesses.
 Very few people would ordinarily consider the South American nation of Uruguay, but the country is coming up as a cultural hub for the global poker community.

 Uruguay is the second-smallest nation in South America, in terms of surface area, with only Suriname deemed smaller.
 While some people may be surprised that poker is taking off here in such a big way, it will be a little shock for those who know Uruguay and its liberal way of life.
 In fact, Uruguay is considered by some to be the most liberal and relaxed country in the continent, if not the world.

 Land-based gambling is 100% legal here, and in recent years, poker – particularly Texas Hold’em – has taken off in Uruguay in a huge way.
 The government-operated Hipca Rioplatense Uruguay S.A. regulates and monitors all forms of offline gambling throughout Uruguay, although as yet they are not choosing to take notice of the fast-growing online gaming industry – more on that later.

 Upcoming tournaments to be hosted in Uruguay